jordanlei/transformer-sandbox/README.md

 ## Requirements

-- Python 3.7+
+- Python 3.8+ (tested with Python 3.13.2)
-- PyTorch
+- PyTorch 2.0+
-- Matplotlib
+- Matplotlib 3.5+
 - Jupyter (for running demos)
+- NumPy, SciPy, and other scientific computing libraries

-See `requirements.txt` for specific package versions.
+See `requirements.txt` for specific package versions and dependencies.

 ## Contributing